miracle2k/tronbyt-server/README.md

 - **Overrides API**: low‑level “show this image now” controls (pinned or interstitial), with optional display time and frequency.
 - **Notifications API**: higher‑level messages that can be **text‑rendered** (title/subtitle/icon) or **raw WebP**, with optional `source` + `key` **dedupe** so integrations can update/delete without tracking IDs.
-- **Pin → interstitial flow**: notifications can start pinned, then continue as interstitials for a defined period.
+- **Pin → interstitial flow**: notifications can start pinned, then continue as interstitials for a defined period, their frequency decreasing over time.
 - **Priority support**: lets urgent messages win when multiple notifications overlap.

 Try it with the current fork image: